Royal Bank of Canada Analysts Give Royal Dutch Shell (LON:RDSB) a GBX 2,200 Price Target

-Royal Bank of Canada set a GBX 2,200 ($28.74) target price on Royal Dutch Shell (LON:RDSB) in a report issued on Friday, Borsen Zeitung reports.
+Royal Bank of Canada set a GBX 2,200 ($28.74) price target on Royal Dutch Shell (LON:RDSB) in a report issued on Thursday, Borsen Zeitung reports.

-Other equities research analysts have also recently issued reports about the stock.
-Barclays set a GBX 1,700 ($22.21) price target on shares of Royal Dutch Shell and gave the company a neutral rating in a research report on Thursday, May 27th.
-UBS Group set a GBX 1,860 ($24.30) target price on shares of Royal Dutch Shell and gave the company a buy rating in a report on Monday, June 28th.
-Berenberg Bank reaffirmed a buy rating and issued a GBX 1,570 ($20.51) target price on shares of Royal Dutch Shell in a report on Tuesday, May 4th.
-Deutsche Bank Aktiengesellschaft set a GBX 1,937 ($25.31) target price on shares of Royal Dutch Shell and gave the company a buy rating in a report on Friday, April 30th.
-Finally, Credit Suisse Group set a GBX 1,815 ($23.71) target price on shares of Royal Dutch Shell and gave the company a buy rating in a report on Tuesday, April 13th.
-One analyst has rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-Royal Dutch Shell presently has a consensus rating of Buy and a consensus price target of GBX 1,881.09 ($24.58).
+A number of other research analysts also recently commented on the company.
+Credit Suisse Group set a GBX 1,915 ($25.02) price target on Royal Dutch Shell in a report on Wednesday, July 7th.
+The Goldman Sachs Group reissued a buy rating and issued a GBX 2,100 ($27.44) price target on shares of Royal Dutch Shell in a report on Friday, June 11th.
+Barclays set a GBX 1,700 ($22.21) price target on Royal Dutch Shell and gave the company a neutral rating in a report on Thursday, May 27th.
+UBS Group set a GBX 1,860 ($24.30) price target on Royal Dutch Shell in a report on Wednesday, July 7th.
+Finally, Deutsche Bank Aktiengesellschaft set a GBX 1,937 ($25.31) price target on Royal Dutch Shell and gave the company a buy rating in a report on Friday, April 30th.
+One analyst has rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+The company has a consensus rating of Buy and an average price target of GBX 1,917.45 ($25.05).

 About Royal Dutch Shell